njyjn/docs/developing-connectors/sdk/authentication/oauth2-authentication.md

 The methods `.user` and `.password` are the equivalent of appending `Authorization: BASIC ` and `<user>:<password>` in BASE-64 String encoding in the `POST` request header.
 Note that the request must be sent with `request_format_www_form_urlencoded`.

-Upon receiving a the request, the API returns a JSON response.
-These can be accessed using the `response[key...]` variable defined.
+Upon receiving the request, the API returns a JSON response.
+These can be accessed using the `response["key"]` variable defined.
 For example, if the call returns

 ```json
 {